The Sword and the Sorcerer: Plot

-King Titus Cromwell and his men land on Tomb Island in search of Xusia of Delos, a long-dead sorcerer who may be the key to overthrowing his rival King Richard, whose land of Ehdan is the richest in the world.
+King Titus Cromwell and his men land on Tomb Island in search of Xusia of Delos, a long-dead sorcerer who may help overthrow Cromwell's rival, King Richard, whose land of Ehdan is the richest in the world.
 Using one of Xusia's worshipers to awaken him, Cromwell convinces Xusia to join his cause.
 With the sorcerer's black magic at his command, Cromwell easily lays waste to Richard's formidable army.

-Eventually, Cromwell becomes eager to be rid of Xusia.
-Fearing that the sorcerer could turn against him, he stabs Xusia with a dagger and chases him off a cliff.
+Fearing the sorcerer could turn against him, Cromwell stabs Xusia with a dagger and chases him off a cliff.

-With only one army left to defend the city, King Richard prepares to lead the charge against Cromwell in a last-ditch effort to save Ehdan.
+With only one army left to defend the city, Richard prepares to lead the last-ditch charge against Cromwell.
 He orders his family to evacuate to the river, and entrusts his youngest son Talon with his triple-bladed projectile sword, instructing the boy to avenge his death should it occur.

-While searching the corpse-littered battlefield, Talon comes across Mogullen, his father's closest adviser.
-Gravely wounded, the old soldier confirms that the battle is lost.
-At that moment, Talon spies his father in the distance, just seconds before his execution.
-Enraged, Talon wants to claim his revenge, but Mogullen warns him that Cromwell will be heading to the river to intercept the queen.
+While searching the battlefield, Talon comes across Mogullen, his father's closest adviser.
+Gravely wounded, the old soldier confirms the battle is lost.
+Talon spies his father in the distance, just seconds before his execution.
+Enraged, Talon wants to claim his revenge, but Mogullen warns him that Cromwell will head to the river to intercept the queen.
 Talon desperately races to the river on horseback, but is too late to prevent his mother's death at Cromwell's hands.
-After narrowly surviving an ambush, Talon manages to evade capture and flee from the kingdom.
+After narrowly surviving an ambush, Talon manages to evade capture and flee the kingdom.

-Eleven years later, Talon returns as a seasoned warrior seeking to avenge his family, even as the sinister Xusia vows to repay Cromwell for his treachery.
-In the city of Ehdan, a rebellion has begun under Prince Mikah, son of King Richard's closest adviser, who many believe to be the rightful heir to the throne.
+Eleven years later, Talon returns as a seasoned warrior seeking to avenge his family, even as Xusia vows to repay Cromwell for his treachery.
+In the city of Ehdan, a rebellion has begun under Prince Mikah, son of Richard's closest adviser, whom many believe to be the rightful heir to the throne.
 After confirming the final plans with Machelli, Cromwell's war chancellor, Mikah relays the news to his sister Alana, but Cromwell suddenly bursts into their hideout and a battle ensues.
-Although Mikah is captured, Alana flees through the city streets, but is eventually cornered by Cromwell's rapacious goons.
-She is then rescued by Talon, who easily dispatches her assailants.

-At a nearby tavern, Alana learns of her brother's imprisonment and asks Talon to rescue him, along with a faction of rebels who have been recently trapped by Cromwell's forces.
+Although Mikah is captured, Alana flees through the city streets, but is eventually cornered by Cromwell's men who attempt to rape her.
+Talon interrupts and easily dispatches her assailants.
+At a nearby tavern, Alana learns of her brother's imprisonment and asks Talon to rescue him, along with a faction of rebels who have been trapped by Cromwell's Red Dragon archers.
 Unable to bribe the lustful mercenary with gold, Alana reluctantly offers herself to him for one night.
 Satisfied, Talon departs on his mission, but Cromwell's men arrive shortly thereafter and capture Alana as well.